alto-wg/draft-alto-pv/introduction.md

 AR3:
-: An ALTO server must provide essential information on the properties associated to the ANEs.
+: An ALTO server must provide essential information on the properties associated with the ANEs.

-The extension defined in this document propose a solution to provide these details.
+The extension defined in this document proposes a solution to provide these details.

 ## Use Cases